 Downloading and storing data

 You should download data from the digital tachograph to a company computer at least once every 90 days.
-You have to download the driver's card at least once every 28 days.
+You must download the driver's card at least once every 28 days.
 You need to store the data from the digital tachograph and the cards for at least 1 year.